harplife/zettelkasten/math/precalculus/Chapter 5/6_Modeling_Harmonic_motion.md

 Many real systems behave approximately harmonically near equilibrium.

-Even complicated systems become harmonic when disturbances are small, and can be modeled with sine/cosine locally.
+Even complicated systems become harmonic when disturbances are *small*, and can be modeled with sine/cosine *locally*.

 This is why harmonic motion is called the "first approximation of nature".

+<center>. . .</center>

+Damped

+Driven